charlesdevelops/ipster/README.md

 ## Usage

-The basic usage of IPster is as follows:
+The basic usage of ipster is as follows:

 ```shell
 ipster [command]